 Rather than running the heat in the winter months, there are some people who absolutely refuse to do so, instead choosing to layer their clothing.

-I’ve even hear of people wearing jackets and heavy sweaters indoors in order to not use any additional energy.
+I’ve even heard of people wearing jackets and heavy sweaters indoors in order to not use any additional energy.

-How can that possibly be comfortable, and how can someone possibly be so cheap as to choose wearing multiple layers indoors over running the heat and walking around comfortably inside of their own home?
+How can that possibly be comfortable, and how can someone possibly be so cheap as to choose to wear multiple layers indoors overrunning the heat, and walking around comfortably inside of their own home?